mtalharana/bmi_calculator_flutter/README.md

-Project Name:

-5. BMI Calculator App
+# 5. BMI Calculator App

-Project Description:

 The dice app was implemented to learn more about creating beautiful UI's, page navigation,Theme, reusable widgets, and Slider.
 It also uses